-Overflow is HWWC’s Outreach ministry coordinating and supporting many facets of local and world missions.
+Overflow is HWWC’s Missions ministry coordinating and supporting many facets of local and world missions.
 We support world missions in Columbia, Peru, India, and the Philippines.
-Some of our local efforts include trash pickup, community cookouts, and annual events such as the Hope Drive, Honor Project, and Every Family Feed A Family
+Some of our local efforts include trash pickup, community outreach, and annual events such as the Hope Drive, Honor Project, and Every Family Feed A Family

-Our vision is to be an Equipped and Empowered church that lives and breathes the love of God, Overflowing into the world!
+Our vision is to be a ministry that lives and breathes the love of God, Overflowing into the world!

 Our mission is to motivate and mobilize the Body of Christ to engage in ongoing, sincere, loving outreach by equipping them with accessible resources, removing impediments to meaningful connection, and lifting up the name of Jesus Christ.